 Cooking Balsamic Chicken Marinade to Perfection

-Pan-sear: Heat a tablespoon of oil in a skillet over medium-high heat.
-Sear the chicken for 4–5 minutes per side until golden brown and cooked through.
-If the pieces are thick, cover with a lid and lower the heat to finish cooking.
+Sear the chicken for 4 to 5 minutes on each side untilit’s golden brown and fully cooked.
+If the chicken pieces are thick, cover the pan with a lid and lower the heat to finish cooking.

-Air Fry: Set your air fryer to 380°F. Cook marinated chicken for 14–16 minutes, flipping halfway through.
-This method keeps it tender with crispy edges.
+Cook the marinated chicken for 14 to 16 minutes, flipping halfway through.
+This method keeps the chicken

 Pro Tips for Juicy Results